mcmilk/cppcrypto/cppcrypto/readme.txt

 The library detects CPU type at runtime and uses optimized implementations where possible.

-Supported compilers: Visual C++ 2013, Visual C++ 2015 on Windows; gcc 5.1.1 on Linux (not tested with older versions).
 Supported architectures: x86_64 and x86.
+Supported compilers:
+  - Visual C++ 2013, Visual C++ 2015 on Windows;
+  - gcc 5.1.1 or later, clang 3.4.1 or later on Linux, OS X, FreeBSD (not tested with older versions).

 Sample usage: